demyanovs/php-highlight/README.md

-# CodeHighlighter
+# PHPHighlight

-CodeHighlighter is a PHP library for highlighting syntax that can be easily configured and extended.
+PHPHighlight is a PHP library for highlighting syntax that can be easily configured and extended.

 ## Language syntax support
 * PHP